 Foldable Solar Panels: For Camping and Off-Grid Use

-1. Jackery SolarSaga 200W — Best All-Round Foldable
+1. Jackery SolarSaga 200W (2026 bifacial model) — Best All-Round Foldable

-2. Anker SOLIX PS200 200W — Best for Anker Ecosystem Users
+2. Anker SOLIX PS200 Bifacial 200W — Best for Anker Ecosystem Users

-Specs: - Peak output: 200W - Efficiency: 23% - IP rating: IP67 - Weight: 4.2kg - Foldable with kickstand - Connection: MC4 + DC5525 for Anker stations
+Specs: - Peak output: 200W - Efficiency: up to 23% - IP rating: IP67 - Connection: MC4 + DC5525 for Anker stations - Foldable with integrated kickstand

 Best for: Anker ecosystem users who want a foldable panel for camping that's also compatible with their home Solarbank system.

-3. EcoFlow 400W Portable Panel — Bridge Between Camping and Balcony Use
+4. EcoFlow 400W Portable Panel — Bridge Between Camping and Balcony Use

 This is the product that bridges the two use cases.
 At 400W, it's large enough to be a meaningful contributor to a home balcony system (combined with a second panel and a STREAM microinverter, it makes a full 800W setup).
-It's also transportable — heavy, but with carry handle and a size that fits in an estate car.
+It's also transportable — heavy, but with a carry handle and a size that fits in an estate car.

 Best Balcony Solar Kits UK 2026